danieljwait/e2ee-messenger/Writeup/README.md

 | 4   | Users must log in to their account to access the program |
 | 24  | The server authorises logins against its database        |

 In this iteration, I plan to add the login system (success criteria 4 and 24).
 This is because if I want to progress further with the development of client-to-client messaging, I need a more solid connection between a client and their identity.
 The best way to implement this is by bringing forward the development of the login system.
-To satisfy the UI design requests made by the stakeholders, I will design this login system following 2.4.1 Interface Designs.
+To satisfy the UI design requests made by the stakeholders, I will design this login system following *2.4.1* *Interface Designs*.

 As mentioned at the end of the last iteration, I will also transition the text-based protocol to object-based so that validation and ease of processing are improved.
 However, I do not know whether JObjects or XML objects will be used so I will need to investigate and experiment with those options during the development.